Recipe for Christmas Cake

 Christmas Fruitcake Recipe

 Here is a recipe for the traditional Christmas fruitcake.
 I have included step-by-step instructions with videos and pictures, which makes this recipe easy to follow.
-There is also a video of my 84-year-old mother making this cake at the end of the article.
+There is also a video of my 84-year-old mother making this cake.

 Christmas is a holiday that is associated with many traditions all over the world.
 Here in Europe, the food served for the Christmas dinner is usually turkey and ham with an array of vegetables.
 The Christmas cake and pudding are also part of the eating experience.